Discover practical procurement dashboard examples and the KPIs teams use to track spend, suppliers, inventory, contracts, and cost savings.

 10. Sustainable & Ethical Sourcing Dashboard

-This dashboard tracks how your procurement decisions align with ESG goals measuring sustainability, ethical sourcing, and supplier compliance in one simple view.
+A sustainable and ethical sourcing dashboard helps teams track how procurement decisions align with ESG goals, including sustainability, ethical sourcing, and supplier compliance.

 Here's what KPIs this dashboard tracks: